9 Self-Care Tips for Acute or Chronic Bursitis

 Massage can feel good, and myofascial release therapy (a type of massage) may decrease the pain of a sore joint.
 However, do not massage the whole affected bursa area if your bursitis pain is caused by an infection; you may inadvertently promote the spread of the infectious agent throughout the body.

 You might not know if an infection is the cause of your pain.
 When in doubt, skip massage.
 Instead, rest, ice and elevate the area; take over-the-counter anti-inflammatory medication.
 If those steps don’t lead to improvement in a few days, call your healthcare provider.

 9. Seek medical attention if…

-If you have tried all of these treatments and are still suffering from pain, then call one of our 3 office locations and we will be happy to schedule you an appointment with one of our specialist to evaluate your condition and determine what treatments might be right for you.
+If you have tried all of these treatments and are still suffering from pain, then call one of our three office locations.
+We’re happy to schedule you an appointment with one of our specialist to evaluate your condition and determine what other treatments that might be right for you.